 - & many more issues

-I’m highly experienced in working with complex relationships, including same-sex marriage and all elements of sexual and relationship diversity.
+I’m highly experienced at working with complex relationships, including same-sex marriage and sexual and relationship diversity.
 I don’t need to refer out to other therapists or supervisors when I encounter a challenging situation.
 We can deal with your issues with a sense of confidentiality and privacy.
 You only need to be open to the process and committed to our work together and we can find a way forward to a place of growth and change.

 Thank you for all your help, you tuned in to our relationship very quickly and worked out what was going on extremely empathetically and effectively.

 – Couple married for 7 years, Sydney, Australia: 2020

 Starting alone or together